 This week we are teaching the concept of capacity.
 Capacity is used to measure how much a container holds (for example, how much water there is in a jug).
-In middle primary we use millilitres and litres to measure capacity, including making use of measuring instruments that you would commonly have in your home.
+We use millilitres and litres to measure capacity, including making use of measuring instruments that you would commonly have in your home.